-^{1/} Applicable to termination B.

-2/ Applicable to termination G, U, T, C, and D.
+1/ Applicable to termination B. 2/ Applicable to termination G, U, T, C, and D. 3/ Test applicable for non-laser marked parts.

-3/ Applicable to termination W.

-4/ Test applicable for non-laser marked parts.

-5/ Test applicable for laser marked parts.
+4/ Test applicable for laser marked parts.

 - 4.6 Conformance inspection. - 4.6.1 Inspection of product for delivery. - 4.6.1.1 "C" level.
 The manufacturer's inspection system shall be used for preparation for delivery. - 4.6.1.2 "M" level.
 Inspection of product for delivery shall consist of group A (power conditioning does not apply) and group B inspections.
-Group B inspection for preparation of delivery is not required when the qualifying activity has allowed group B testing to be performed annually (see table VI). - 4.6.1.3 "T" level.
-Inspection of product for delivery shall consist of the group A and B inspection. - 4.6.2 Inspection lot.
-An inspection lot shall consist of all resistors of the same style and termination type manufactured under essentially the same process and conditions with the same basic materials and offered for inspection at one time.
-All product level lots shall be kept separate. - 4.6.3 Group A inspection. - 4.6.3.1 "C" level part.
+Group B inspection for preparation of delivery is not required when the qualifying activity has allowed group B testing to be performed annually (see table VI). - \ 4.6.1.3 "T" level.
+Inspection of product for delivery shall consist of group A and group B inspections and shall be performed on production lot basis.
+Test deletion or reduction, which may be granted for "M" level product, is not allowed for space level product. - 4.6.2 Inspection lot.
+A inspection lot shall consist of all resistors of the same style and termination type manufactured under essentially the same process and conditions with the same basic materials and offered for inspection at one time.
+All product level lots shall be kept separate. - \ 4.6.2.1 Production lot.
+A production lot shall consist of a group of resistors manufactured during the same period from the same materials, under the same specifications and procedures.
+These resistors shall be produced using the same processes and process equipment.
+The manufacturers documentation shall define the qualified production system through all significant manufacturing operations, including final assembly. - 4.6.3 Group A inspection. - 4.6.3.1 "C" level part.
 The manufacturer shall establish and maintain an inspection system to verify that resistors meet dc resistance, visual/mechanical, and solderability requirements.
 In-line or process controls may be part of such a system.
 The inspection system shall also include criteria for lot rejection and corrective action.
 (NOTE: Since the "C" level network is the "M" level design without the mandatory conformance inspection system, this product is still expected to meet the environmental qualification type requirements (e.g., moisture resistance and thermal shock). - 4.6.3.2 "M" level and "T" level part.
 Group A inspection shall consist of the inspections specified in table IV. - 4.6.3.2.1 Subgroup 1 test (precap visual).
 The subgroup 1 test shall be performed on an inspection lot basis.
 Thirteen samples shall be subjected to subgroup 1.
 In the event of one or more failures, the lot shall be rejected. - 4.6.3.2.1.1 Rejected lots.
 In the event of one or more defects, and the inspection lot is rejected, the rejected inspection lot(s) shall be submitted to a 100 percent precap visual inspection as specified in 3.24.
 Resistors that pass precap visual inspection are available to continue group A testing. - 4.6.3.2.2 Subgroup 2 tests.
 Subgroup 2 tests shall be performed on an inspection lot basis on 100 percent of the product supplied under this specification.
 Resistors that exceed the maximum resistance allowed (see 3.1), shall be removed from the lot.
 Lots having more than 5 percent total rejects shall not be furnished on contracts.